Alert

 Courtesy wheelchair

 A courtesy wheelchair is available for visitors attending Library events and exhibitions.
 Please note that we are unable to provide staff to push wheelchairs.
-To book or make further inquiries, contact the Access and Inclusion Librarian on 8664 7005 or email [email protected].
+You can book a wheelchair ahead of your visit by filling out this form, or by contacting the Access and Inclusion Librarian on 8664 7005 or by emailing [email protected].

 Moving within the Library